-- A letter of application, indicating the area they wish to research under the Fellowship and anticipated publication(s), who they will collaborate with, how they will collaborate with Taxation & Business Law academic(s), and their agreed timing to undertake the Fellowship.
+A letter of application, indicating the area they wish to research under the Fellowship and anticipated publication(s), who and how they will collaborate with UNSW Taxation & Business Law academic(s), and their agreed timing to undertake the Fellowship.

 The Research Fellowship Conveners

 The outcome of applications will be communicated to applicants in late December.